HHS/TANF-app/.github/pull_request_template.md

 + [ ] Look up the acceptance criteria in the related issue; paste ACs below in checklist format.
 + [ ] Check against the criteria:

-As Product Owner, @lfrohlich will decide if ACs are met.
+As facilitator/product manager, @kniz-raft will decide if ACs are met.

 ### Deliverable 2: Tested Code